Getting your computer to tell you the gradient of a function, without resorting to finite difference approximation.

 can automatically differentiate native Python and Numpy code.
 It can handle a large subset of Python’s features, including loops, ifs, recursion and closures, and it can even take derivatives of derivatives of derivatives.
 It uses reverse-mode differentiation (a.k.a. backpropagation), which means it can efficiently take gradients of scalar-valued functions with respect to array-valued arguments.
 The main intended application is gradient-based optimization.

-This is the most pythonic of the choices here; not as fast as tensorflow but very simple to use and can differentiate more general things than Tensorflow.
+This is the most pythonic of the choices here; not as fast as tensorflow but simple to use and can differentiate more general things than Tensorflow.

 Another neural-net style thing like tensorflow, but with dynamic graph construction as in autograd.